istio/istio.io/content/en/docs/ops/ambient/usage/ztunnel/index.md

 ## Current Caveats {#caveats}

+{{< boilerplate ambient-alpha-warning >}}

-Ztunnel proxies are automatically installed when one of the supported installation methods is used to install Istio ambient mesh.
-The minimum Istio version required for Istio ambient mode is `1.21.0` (note: although Istio Ambient is functional since version 1.18.0, it is strongly recommended at this time to use version 1.21.0 or newer).
-In general Istio in ambient mode supports the existing Istio APIs that are supported in sidecar proxy mode.
-Since the ambient functionality is currently at an alpha release level, the following is a list of feature restrictions or caveats in the current release of Istio's ambient functionality (as of the `1.21.0` release).
+Since the ambient functionality is currently at an alpha release level, the following is a list of feature restrictions or caveats in ambient alpha.
 These restrictions are expected to be addressed/removed in future software releases as ambient graduates to beta and eventually General Availability.
-Note that if a version earlier than 1.21.0 is used, there will be additional restrictions not listed here.

 1. **Kubernetes (K8s) only:** Istio in ambient mode is currently only supported for deployment on Kubernetes clusters.
 Deployment on non-Kubernetes endpoints such as virtual machines is not currently supported.